BotSolver/BetterMint/README.md

 - Automatically make a move after the first delay with a addition of a random period of time!
 - !!
 With the right settings you won't be banned.

+**AND MUCH MUCH MORE!**

 ## Installing the extension
 This extension is for any browser you can import a extension into!

 You must install it manually by following the steps below:

-- Download the extension and extract it: [v1.4.0](https://github.com/BotSolver/BetterMint/releases/download/v1.4.0/BetterMint.zip)
+- Download the extension and extract it: [Latest Version](https://github.com/BotSolver/BetterMint/releases/download/bettermint/BetterMint.zip)
 - Go to the Extensions page by entering `chrome://extensions` in a new tab, or go to the `Manage extensions` page.
 - On the top right corner, you should see an option named `Developer mode`, enable it.
 - A button named `Load unpacked` will show up in the top left corner, click it.